Microprocessor: History

 The advent of low-cost computers on integrated circuits has transformed modern society.
 General-purpose microprocessors in personal computers are used for computation, text editing, multimedia display, and communication over the Internet.
 Many more microprocessors are part of embedded systems, providing digital control over myriad objects from appliances to automobiles to cellular phones and industrial process control.
-Microprocessors perform binary operations based on boolean logic, named after George Boole.
-The ability to operate computer systems using Boolean Logic was first proven in a 1938 thesis by master's student Claude Shannon, who later went on to become a professor.
+Microprocessors perform binary operations based on Boolean logic, named after George Boole.
+The ability to operate computer systems using Boolean logic was first proven in a 1938 thesis by master's student Claude Shannon, who later went on to become a professor.
 Shannon is considered "The Father of Information Theory".
+In 1951, microprogramming was invented by Maurice Wilkes at the University of Cambridge from the realisation that the central processor could be controlled by a specialised program in a dedicated ROM.
+Wilkes is also credited with the idea of symbolic labels, macros and subroutine libraries.

 Following the development of MOS integrated circuit chips in the early 1960s, MOS chips reached higher transistor density and lower manufacturing costs than bipolar integrated circuits by 1964.
 MOS chips further increased in complexity at a rate predicted by Moore's law, leading to large-scale integration (LSI) with hundreds of transistors on a single MOS chip by the late 1960s.
 The application of MOS LSI chips to computing was the basis for the first microprocessors, as engineers began recognizing that a complete computer processor could be contained on several MOS LSI chips.
 Designers in the late 1960s were striving to integrate the central processing unit (CPU) functions of a computer onto a handful of MOS LSI chips, called microprocessor unit (MPU) chipsets.